JrndD/JrndD-jrndblog.github.io/content/posts/appConsentReport/appConsentReportWithSignIns.md

 $AADManagedIdentitySignInLogs = Invoke-AzOperationalInsightsQuery -Workspace $Workspace -Query $kqlQuery

 # Number of sign ins per app by managed identity themselves.
-# Unsure if this data is actually valuable, but it doesn't hurt to include it for this specific usecase.
+# This will count sign ins by service principals twice, but its the only way I have figured out to get activity for managed identity.
 $kqlQuery = '
 AADManagedIdentitySignInLogs
 | where TimeGenerated > ago(180d)